THE BEST TWIN CITIES NORTHEAST METRO BIKE TRAILS

 The bike ride

-The Rice Creek Trail out of the Long Lake Park picnic shelter and a long stretch along a railroad bed are mostly flat and smooth.
+The Rice Creek Trail out of the Long Lake Park picnic shelter and a long stretch of the bike trail along a railroad bed are mostly flat and smooth.
 It’s when you hit the twisty trails along the namesake creek that it’s time to use caution.
-At least one (clearly marked) thrilling dive into the creek bed may be best left to older kids or, at the very least, kids who are confident using their brakes.
+This is where the bike trail leaves New Brighton and crosses into Fridley.
+At least one (clearly marked) thrilling dive into the creek bed here may be best left to older kids or, at the very least, kids who are confident using their brakes.
+(And yeah, you’ll have to haul your bike back up out of the creek bed.)
 But the trails are lovely, tranquil and feel completely removed from urban life, so don’t miss this scenic stretch.

 Points of interest along the trail

-Start and finish your ride in Long Lake Regional Park so you can reward the kids with a refreshing dip at Long Lake Park Beach, one of our featured top picks for beaches in the Twin Cities.
+This is not a loop trail, folks.
+We recommend you start and finish your ride in Long Lake Regional Park so you can reward the kids (if they’re along) with a refreshing dip at Long Lake Park Beach, one of our featured top picks for beaches in the Twin Cities.
 The park is also home to the New Brighton Area Historical Society, operating out of a sweet restored train depot.
-Visit the depot and clamber aboard the caboose weekends starting early June.
+Visit the depot for free and clamber aboard the caboose weekends starting early June.

 Rice Creek North Regional Trail